The following are questions that new and transfer students frequently ask about Wheaton and New Student Orientation and Move-In.

 What is New Student Orientation and Move-In and what should I expect when I arrive?

 When you arrive a group of staff and student leaders will greet you in the Check-In tables located at the residence halls.
 It is during this time that you will be able to easily drop off your belongings in your room with some help from student leaders.
-The orientation program then allow you and your parents/family to experience Wheaton through presentations and events.
-Students will meet their faculty adviser, connect to Preceptors and RAs, and finalize their class schedule.
+The orientation program then allows you and your parents/family to experience Wheaton through presentations and events.
+Students will meet their faculty advisor, connect to Preceptors and RAs, and finalize their class schedule.
 There will also be social activities to help students meet other incoming students – future friends!

 What should I bring/pack?

 New Student Orientation and Move-in is when you officially move on campus!
 Use the Office of Residential Life’s First Year Packing List to help guide your packing.
 Make sure to coordinate with your roommate(s) to avoid bringing too much and check with the Office of Residential Life to ensure that all your items meet safety standards.

 Can I ship or mail things to myself in advance?